JasonWu1211/jasonwu1211.github.io/projects/project-1.md

   <img class="ui image" src="../images/Screen Shot 2017-05-28 at 2.14.08 PM.png">
 </div>

 This project was inspired out of a curiosity for assessing __crime rates throughout Chicago’s various different neighborhoods__.
-Using __Tableau, R statistical analysis, and the 2012 – 2016 crime data from Kaggle__, my team and I investigated the different types of crimes that occurred, the arrest rates, and the frequency and time of year they took place.
+Using __Tableau, R statistical analysis__, and the 2012 – 2016 crime data from Kaggle__, my team and I investigated the different types of crimes that occurred, the arrest rates, and the frequency and time of year they took place.
 This investigation covered 3 different techniques for analyzing the crime dataset: __exploratory graphs__ (dot plots, bar charts and treemaps), __time series__ (line plots and heat maps), and __geographical graphs__.

 ### Here is what we found out: